curiousest/curiousest.github.io/_posts/2024-12-03-eagle-and-beavers.md

 ---

 A few years later, the eagle commissioned an army of beavers to build a great dam to divert another river.
 In the past few years beavers had learned how to live and work underwater.
 They collected building materials underwater and slept in their dams underwater.
-Just a few spokesbeavers came above water to meet with the eagle, so the eagle rarely saw the army of beavers anymore.
+Just a few spokesbeavers ever came above water to meet with the eagle, so the eagle never saw the army of beavers anymore.
 Fall came around and the dam was not yet done, so the eagle got all the beavers to swim up to the surface and explained,

 "If we do not build the dam by winter, ice floes will sweep it away.
 We need more intensity."